What is the Children’s Early Intervention Program?

 Therapy: Physical, Occupational and Speech therapy services are provided by pediatric therapists with many years of experience in serving children with developmental delays.
 Individual sessions in the home and community are provided with an emphasis on instructions for the family.

-Assistive Technology: The agency provides various equipment to help children maximize their developmental skills.
+Assistive Technology: The agency provides loans of various equipment to help children maximize their developmental skills.
 Examples include adaptive toys, computer programs, walkers and communication devices.

 Medical Consultation: The program has a pediatric nurse who specializes in helping families go through the "Medical Maze".
 Our nurse communicates with physicians to assist families with various issues.